Just been diagnosed with gestational diabetes?

 This information is written by myself as a mother who has been exactly where you are right now.
 I've experienced 3 gestational diabetes pregnancies and have been researching gestational diabetes for a few years now.
 I have helped and supported thousands of ladies over the past few years.
 You're not alone...

 Let it sink in but try not to panic

 Being diagnosed with gestational diabetes is a BIG deal for most ladies.
-You may have no idea what it means and are just struck with absolute horror and fear over what this means for your baby and you.
+You may have no idea what it means, just struck with fear over the consequences.